blackducksoftware/synopsys-detect/documentation/src/main/markdown/downloadingandrunning/detectorcascade.md

 ## Evaluation of accuracy

-Detect evaluates whether or not the detector results it was able to generate meet the user's accuracy requirements after executing detectors and actual result accuracy is known.
+After executing detectors, an actual result accuracy is known, at which point Detect evaluates whether the detector results it was able to generate meet the user's accuracy requirements.
 If the user's accuracy requirements were not met, [solution_name] fails with the FAILURE_ACCURACY_NOT_MET exit code.